Karen – qualified counsellor, member of the BACP

 - A Member of the BACP and adhere to their ethical framework, which means she has regular supervision and attends professional development courses.

-Has experience of
+I have experience of

 - Running social & emotional groups for, self-esteem and general support groups to help overcome fear & anxiety, gain confidence and deal with emotions and other issues.